inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 Si = AiBiCi xor (Ci+1)_bar (Ai+Bi+Ci)

 This avoids the need to ripple the carry bits serially down the chain [2].
 Carry and sum terms are implemented using CMOS mirror logic, whereas generate and propagate terms are implemented using Static CMOS logic.

+The proposed circuit add two 4-bit binary numbers and generate a carry out bit if the sum exceeds 15

 # Reference circuit Design:
 ## 1. Generate and Propagate circuit of 4 bit CLA adder:
 ![4_bit_CLA_reference_circuit_generate_propogate_circuit](https://user-images.githubusercontent.com/99788755/155375356-f33f86ed-de48-4c54-8fc0-4a05b6a2e078.jpg)